to enlarge images open in a new tab

 Zac shook his head, and continued regardless.

-"The shooter's body must dissipate the gun's recoiling momentum over a longer period of time than the bullet travel-time in the barrel, in order not to injure the shooter.
+"The shooter's body must dissipate the gun's recoiling momentum over a longer period of time than the bullet travel-time in the barrel, in order not to injure the shooter."Shit !
+Straight-forward ? - This is going to hurt - isn't it ?", Ethan said - not actually having understood anything that Zac had been saying, but realizing that all that talk was almost certainly preparing them for something really nasty !

 Hands, arms and shoulders have considerable strength and elasticity for this purpose, up to certain practical limits.